smyrgeorge/sqlx4k/README.md

 implementation("io.github.smyrgeorge:sqlx4k-sqlite:x.y.z")
 ```

+## No JVM support

+This project **does not target JVM** and probably will not offer support in the future either.
+If you are looking for a JVM implementation, it's easy to find several solutions that also work really well with kotlin.
+Currently, we support the following targets:

+- iosArm64
+- androidNativeX64
+- androidNativeArm64
+- macosArm64
+- macosX64
+- linuxArm64
+- linuxX64
+- mingwX64 (soon)
+- wasmWasi (potential future support)

 ## Why not a pure kotlin implementation?

 First of all, I wanted to experiment with the Kotlin FFI.